yvelikova/axway-open-docs/content/en/docs/apim_installation/apigw_upgrade/upgrade_steps_extcass.md

 2. When prompted for an installation directory, enter a new directory (for example, `/opt/Axway-7.7`).
 A warning message displays if you try to install 7.7 in the same directory as the old installation.
 3. When prompted to set an administrator user name and password, enter the same Admin Node Manager credentials that you use for the old API Gateway installation.

-### Check the new installation
+### Step 2 - Update and check the new installation

 When the installation is complete, perform the new installation checks detailed in [Checklist for the new API Gateway 7.7 installation](#checklist-for-the-new-api-gateway-7-7-installation).

-### Run `export` and `upgrade`
+### Step 3 - Export the data from the old installation and upgrade it

-Before running `export`, ensure that the old API Gateway processes are running.
-This includes, for example, all Admin Node Managers, Node Managers, and API Gateway instances.
-These processes must be running in the old installation to export the API Gateway configuration data.
+{{< alert title="Caution" color="warning" >}}Before running `export`, you must ensure that the old API Gateway processes are running, including all Admin Node Managers, Node Managers, and API Gateway instances.
+These processes must be running in the old installation to export the API Gateway configuration data.{{< /alert >}}

 The following example shows how to run the `export` and `upgrade` commands: